MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-chain-test-cases.md

 ![Creating a formula in Excel](media/formulas.png)

-## Use variables in Message Validation
+## Use variables in message validation

 You can also use a saved variable as part of a string in the Message Validation tab.
-Here is an example that validates that the message "Customer account {{variable name}} already exists." appears in the infolog during test execution( {{variable name}} is a variable copied during the recording).
+Here is an example that validates that the message `Customer account {{variable name}} already exists.` It appears in the infolog during test execution. `{{variable name}}` is a variable that is copied during the recording.

+Saved (Copied) variables can be used within the same test case or across more than one test case in the same test suite.

 ![message with variable](media/rsat-message-with-variable.png)

-Note
-- Saved (Copied) variables can be used within the same test case or across more than one test case in the same test suite.